rucliujn/JDsearch/README.md

 For all the list fileds (end with \'list\') in our files, we concat the element in them with \'\_\' as seperator.
 For all the fields containing term (history_qry_list,name,brand_name,category_name_{1,2,3,4}), we concat the term id in text with \'\030\' as seperator.

 Noticing that there exists some missing products in our dataset, `product_data.txt` doesn't contain metadata about these products.

+Some users' `candidate_label_list` may don't have labels > 0.
+In our experiments, these users are removed from test part.
+However, their history can still be used to train models.

 ### Baseline models